rebokdev/owbef/README.md

 You can use ords - osmc remote detector scrpt as fragment in your code.

-You need for forst run run ordis - osmc remote detector installer script
+You need for first run run ordis - osmc remote detector installer script

 Note:ordis uses input-remapper you can change